rohan-shan-tze/hacker-hangar/about.md

 A bit more about me: I am an International Master of chess and have won competitions such as the Eastern Asia U-18 Chamionship, the ASEAN UNIVERSITY GAMES twice, and the Malaysia Games (SUKMA).

-Apart from chess, my hobbies include: eating, the gym, various sports such as football, table tennis, badminton and basketball, as well as hiking.
+Apart from chess, my hobbies include: cooking (and eating), the gym, various sports such as football, table tennis, badminton and basketball, as well as hiking.
 I also have interests in economics, neuroscience, psychology, business and politics.

 ---